create3000/x_ite/docs/_posts/setup-a-localhost-server.md

 ## Using an Application

+There are several applications on the Internet which can make a localhost server.
+Here I would like to recommend you two of them:

-MacOS users can use [Personal Web Server](https://apps.apple.com/de/app/personal-web-server/id1486323797?mt=12), which can serve files through a web server, and is very easy to use.
+MacOS users can use [Personal Web Server](https://apps.apple.com/de/app/personal-web-server/id1486323797?mt=12), which can serves files through a web server, and is very easy to use.

-Another application is [XAMPP](https://www.apachefriends.org/index.html), which runs on several operating systems.
+Another application is [XAMPP](https://www.apachefriends.org/index.html), which runs on several operating systems and is very popular.